 All three uniforms feature a silhouette of a hornet in the middle of the elastic strap at the top of the shorts.
 Furthermore, they all feature four stripes running down the sides.
 This characteristic pay homage to the pinstripe uniforms of the original Hornets.

 As per NBA rules, the uniforms are distinct and updated from the original Hornet uniforms.
-The new uniforms were designed by the Jordan Brand, which is a Nike division featuring Michael Jordan.
+The new uniforms were designed by the Jordan Brand, which is a Nike subdivision featuring Michael Jordan.
 Jordan is a partial owner of the Hornets.

 They will be sold as Adidas products, due to the NBA’s exclusive deal with the clothing manufacturer.
 Fans can preorder the jerseys beginning in August.
 The jerseys will become available in September in the team store and online, according to ESPN.